iglit/h2l0l/README.md

 cargo run --release
 ```

-Or run the compiled binary directly:
+Or run the compiled binary directly from `target/release/h2l0l.exe`
-- **Windows**: `target/release/h2l0l.exe`
-- **macOS/Linux**: `target/release/h2l0l`

 ## Usage

 1. Start the application
-2. A tray icon will appear in your system tray/menu bar (blue water droplet 💧)
+2. A tray icon will appear in your system tray (blue water droplet 💧)
 3. The app will run in the background monitoring for League of Legends
 4. When you finish a game, you'll receive a notification reminding you to hydrate
-5. To quit:
-   - **Windows**: Right-click the tray icon and select "Quit"
+5. To quit: Right-click the tray icon and select "Quit"
-   - **macOS**: Click the menu bar icon and select "Quit"

 ## Configuration

 You can modify the following constants in `src/config.rs`:

 - `POLL_INTERVAL_SECS`: How often to check if the game is running (default: 30 seconds)

-The process name is automatically set based on your operating system and doesn't need to be changed.
+- `PROCESS_NAME`: The process name to monitor (default: "League of Legends.exe")

 ## How It Works